 Do Car Tyres Have Inner Tubes?

-If you’re used to riding bicycles, or even some motorbikes, you may be used to the process of replacing or repairing tyres in the event of punctures – so you may be wondering whether normal car tyres have inner tubes.
+If you’re used to riding bikes, you’re probably familiar with the process of replacing or repairing tyres in the event of punctures.
+This might leave you wondering — do normal car tyres have inner tubes?

 The quick answer is no, car tyres don’t have inner tubes and haven’t had them since the advancement of synthetic rubber compounds in the 1920s allowed for sturdier tyre building.